This is an article relating to the State of Oportia. Click here for more information.

 GPO leader and Chancellor Felicia Belanger immediately distanced herself from the initiative, stating that any discussions about fundamental changes to Oportian sovereignty required full cabinet consultation and parliamentary approval.
 The Liberty Now!
 Movement and Federal Conservative Union jointly called for an emergency session of the Federal Congress, while several GPO deputies threatened to withdraw from the governing coalition.

 Valverde initially attempted to downplay the communications as exploratory discussions about enhanced economic cooperation, but mounting pressure forced him to address the Federal Congress in a special session on 4.IV.1741 AN.
 In his address, he acknowledged the discussions had been premature but defended them as part of a broader strategy to secure Oportia's economic future.
-The crisis resulted in the immediate suspension of the talks and led to the resignation of Secretary of State Fatima Gaugin.
+The crisis resulted in the immediate suspension of the talks and led to the resignation of Secretary of State Fatima Gaugin, who was replaced by Phillippe Beauchamps.

 The controversy also affected several major policy initiatives, with the Federal Congress passing the Congressional Oversight of International Negotiations Act, 1741 requiring explicit parliamentary authorization for any discussions regarding changes to Oportian sovereignty or territorial status.
 The crisis caused Valverde's approval ratings to plummet to 38%, the lowest of his administration, and strained relations within the Green Progressive Alliance coalition.